milovanderlinden/blackarch-site/_posts/2015-04-15-new-mirror.md

 ---
 layout: post
-title: New Denmark mirror added!
+title: Mirror in Denmark
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [dotsrc.org](http://dotsrc.org) for becoming a mirror.